natebwangsut/natebwangsut.github.io/contents/projects/defectdojo.md

   - "Python"
 ---

-Contributed to DefectDojo community, editing authentication flows and adding parsers for multiple security products.
+Contributed to the DefectDojo community, editing authentication flows and adding parsers for multiple security products.